coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Panicked:** A panicked creature must drop anything it holds and flee at top speed from the source of its fear, as well as any other dangers it encounters, along a random path.
-It can't take any other actions.
-In addition, the creature takes a --2 penalty on all saving throws, skill checks, and ability checks.
+It can’t take any other actions.
+In addition, the creature takes a –2 penalty on all saving throws, skill checks, and ability checks.
 If cornered, a panicked creature cowers and does not attack, typically using the total defense action in combat.
 A panicked creature can use special abilities, including spells, to flee;